 Arati Katre happens to be a friend’s friend.
 And this is how I got to read this privately circulated book Invincible Mind.
 The book is a compilation of thoughts by various thinkers that have impressed the author over the years.
 She has gathered thoughts from thinkers like Vivekanand, practitioners like A P J Abdul Kalam and people in her own world like her mother.

-Each thought has been briefly explained by the author based on how she would have related or would have like to relate to the thought.
-There is nothing much you gather from her explanations as thoughts are very scattered, lost in the brevity and diversity.
-There is an absence of practicality in explanation, so the reader feels that anyone can write these 5-7 sentence view on popular words.
-There are too many things covered: self, community, country, virtues, action, hard work etc. Author could have as well connected all these somewhere in the book, which would have taken away the randomness of the quotes.
+Each thought has been briefly explained by the author.
+Based on how she would have related or would have like to relate to the thought.
+There is nothing much you gather from her explanations.
+As thoughts are very scattered, lost in the brevity and diversity.
+There is an absence of practicality in explanation.
+So the reader feels that anyone can write these 5-7 sentence view on popular words.
+There are too many things covered: self, community, country, virtues, action, hard work etc. The author could have as well connected all these somewhere in the book, which would have taken away the randomness of the quotes.

-Congratulation Arati on your first book, and all the best for the future ones…
+Congratulations Arati on your first book, and all the best for the future ones…